Revenue Form 11: The Ultimate Guide to Filing Your Tax Returns

 To file electronically, you will need to register for ROS through revenue.ie whereupon you will be provided with access codes to log into the system.

 Once registered you can view your tax history and other personal information that Revenue Commissioners have on their records.
 You can also make payments for outstanding liabilities through the system.

 You are not required to provide supporting documentation unless specifically requested by Revenue Commissioners.

 If you are unsure about the accuracy of your tax return or you may wish to seek professional advice on completing the form to ensure you are utilising tax credits and tax bands and relief’s to the optimum level.

-How your income tax liability (or refund) is calculated (Updated based on 2016 Rates)
+How your income tax liability (or refund) is calculated (Updated based on current rates)